arzwa/MultilocusIsland/docs/paper/draft.md

 do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
+We thank Nick Barton and Nicolas Bierne for helpful comments on the manuscript.

 # References
 <div id="refs"></div>